 - Top affiliates: Tracking your top affiliates is crucial because they bring the majority of affiliate revenue, and you don’t want to lose any of your top “salespeople.”

-How To Create An Affiliate Program With Social Snowball?
+How To Set Up An Affiliate Program For Shopify Stores With Social Snowball?

 If you own an ecommerce store and use the Shopify platform, you don’t need to look further than Social Snowball to create an affiliate program.